 You need to have content that corresponds to the keywords you want your business to rank for.
 It will make it easier on search engines to properly rank your website.

 Another significant factor of on-page SEO is user experience.

 Search engines differentiate between content that ranks for the same keywords.
 Let's say you were selling t-shirts.
 What kind of descriptions, keywords, and content are you using?

 Are you providing visitors with anything unique?

-When it comes to SEO marketing, it’s important to remember that Google wants to be reliable and consequently, you’ll need to be reliable if you want it to link to you.
+When it comes to SEO marketing, it's important to remember that Google wants to be reliable.
+Consequently, you'll need to be honest about your business if you want it to link to you.

 If you want to be taken seriously, and have that reflect in search engine results, your SEO strategy should also consist of: